 Cost: £30 – £140

 A fun, but surprisingly handy little gift for someone going travelling is a portable speaker.
 I always pop one into my bag, and my current favourite is the new UE Roll 2 from Ultimate Ears in the super kuwaii Anime print design.
 It’s small and lightweight enough for travel, and it connects through Bluetooth which means no messy wires.
 I love the brightly coloured, sleek design – and the sound quality is awesome!
-Buy one in Amazon now.
+Click here to check prices on Amazon.

 Personalised Passport Holder and Luggage Tag